 If one asks about the causes of the widespread growth ideology, one learns that it is our wishes; we seem to want only consumption and pleasure:

-“The primary drivers of economic growth are to be found on the demand side; it is the constant striving to satisfy more and more needs or more refined needs.
-In part it is a matter of taking care of the needs of the population growth.
-But apart from that, the demand shows very strong tendencies to expand, because the needs are practically limitless for most people. "[iv].
+"The primary driving forces of economic growth are to be found on the demand side; it is the constantly effective striving to satisfy more and more needs or refined needs.
+In part, it is a matter of providing for the needs of the increase in population.
+But apart from that, demand shows very strong tendencies to expand, because needs are practically boundless in most people."[iv].

-Growing population and increasing consumer demands would be the main drivers.
-But that's not all.
-The economic expansion is also very pleasant.
-In this way, those responsible are tempted, even against better knowledge, to drive production forward without restriction.
-This opinion holds z.
-B. John Kenneth Galbraith:
+So growing population and increasing consumer demands would be the main drivers.
+But that is not all.
+Economic expansion is also very pleasant.
+Thus, even against their better judgment, those in charge are tempted to push ahead with unlimited production.
+This is the opinion of John Kenneth Galbraith, for example: